reactivemobile/kotlin-demo/README.md

 # kotlin-demo
-Getting up to speed with Kotlin
+Getting up to speed with Kotlin!